Deon254/Meeting-Room-Booking-System/README.md

 # Meeting-Room-Booking-System

-This is web application  to book meeting rooms in an office setup
+This is web application that allows you to book meetings in an office setup